lenodewere/Len-MD/README.md

 DEPLOY ON HEROKU

  # USE PAIR CODE IF QR CODE ISN'T WORKING
- `we are currently working on the QR CODE`

  `Then`
    - ***Click [`FORK`](https://github.com/lenodewere/Len-MD) and `Star ⭐ Repository` for Courage.***